-We anticipate that the overall vacancy rate will fall to 4.36% from the current 4.97%.
-There will be a 15% increase in the net absolute rent/ft2.
+We anticipate that the overall vacancy rate will increase to 5.35% from the current 4.55% as demand slows in the year ahead.
+The net absolute rent/ft2 will increase by just 0.50%.

 Real Estate Counsellors, Brokers and Valuers 6182 North St. Halifax, N.S.
 B3K 1P5 Internet: www.turnerdrake.com F-Mail: tdp@turnerdrake.com